retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 .. image:: _static/step_matrix/step_matrix_10.svg

-We can clearly see that these two behavioural segments are quire similar to each other with the only strong difference at the second step after 'cart' event: users of segment 3 prefer to select 'delivery_courier' (large positive value), and users of segment 7 prefer to select 'delivery_pickup' (large negative value).
+We can clearly see that these two behavioural segments are quite similar to each other with the only strong difference at the second step after 'cart' event: users of segment 3 prefer to select 'delivery_courier' (large positive value), and users of segment 7 prefer to select 'delivery_pickup' (large negative value).